jmej/berwick/README.md

-pd does some loggging when microphone's are active - found in log.txt reboot logs can be looked at with last -x reboot synaccess manages system reboot behavior, settings are documented in /documentation in this repo
+pd does some loggging when microphone's are active - found in log.txt reboot logs can be looked at with last -x reboot synaccess manages system reboot behavior, settings are documented in /documentation in this repogit

 system startup script is start_pd.sh in this repo and is run from ???